tclindner/npm-package-json-lint/README.md

 | pjl-cli --rules-file <file path> | --c | File path of .packagejsonlintrc |
 | pjl-cli --ignore-warnings | --w | Ignore warnings |

+### Examples

+Run a specific rule, author-valid-values, on a file relative to the current working directory.
+`pjl-cli -f "../relative-path/package.json" -r "author-valid-values: true"`

+Run a specific rule, author-valid-values, ignoring warnings on a file relative to the current working directory.
+`pjl-cli -f "../relative-path/package.json" -r "author-valid-values: true" --ignore-warnings`

+Run using the config in `.packagejsonlintrc` on a file relative to the current working directory.
+`pjl-cli -f "../relative-path/package.json" -c "./.packagejsonlintrc"`

+Run using the default config on a file relative to the current working directory `pjl-cli -f "../relative-path/package.json"`

 ## Lint Rules

 package json lint has a configurable set of rules.
 Each rule contains the following properties: